MrOlm/inStrain/docs/overview.rst

 .. seealso::
   :doc:`installation`
-    To get started using the program :doc:`module_descriptions`
+    To get started using the program :doc:`example_output`
-    For descriptions of what the modules can do :doc:`example_output`
     To view example output
   :doc:`user_manual`
-    For information on how to prepare data for inStrain :doc:`important_concepts`
+    For information on how to prepare data for inStrain and run inStrain :doc:`important_concepts`
     For detailed information on how to make sure inStrain is running correctly